-As issuers move to cheaper, smarter alternatives, you still have options to get access to the best offers
+As issuers move to cheaper, smarter alternatives to direct mail, you still have options to get access to the best credit card offers.

 The days when pre-approval letters from credit card providers flooded your mailbox have been reduced to a trickle, but that doesn’t necessarily mean you’re no longer worthy of attention – just that issuers are trying new and different ways to reach you.